The 4-rung ladder every B2B client climbs

 • Multi-team, multi-workflow adoption

-• Value compounds monthly — usage and outcomes both rising
+• Outcomes compound monthly — usage and measurable value both rising

 • Operating habit established — not a pilot, not a test

-• Expansion conversations: net-new seats, modules, or use cases
+• Expansion live: net-new seats, modules, or use cases

-Uni moves the client here by running motions on context — usage gaps closed, sponsor cadence kept, expansion signals surfaced before the next QBR.
+Uni advances the client here by running motions on context — usage gaps closed, sponsor cadence kept, expansion signals surfaced before the next QBR.
+The growth shows up in the NRR line.

 L4 · Advocate

 Referenceable.
 Drives referrals.
 Multi-year, multi-product.
 Co-marketing partner.
+NRR in the 120–250% range — the client compounds your growth engine.
 This is the client your CEO mentions on the earnings call.

 Today